-SCA welcomes applications from all over the world, and international applicants are given the same consideration for positions as U.S. citizens.
-In 2007 we had a total of 24 foreign interns, including 10 from Japan, 4 from the United Kingdom, 2 from Mexico, and one each from the Czech Republic, Germany, Austria, Spain, and the Netherlands to participate in SCA programs.
+SCA welcomes applications from all over the world, and international applicants are given the same consideration for positions as US citizens.
+We have seen young people come from countries as diverse as Canada, Mexico, Colombia, Japan, the United Kingdom, the Czech Republic, Germany, Austria, Spain, and the Netherlands to participate in SCA programs.

 All foreign citizens are required to obtain US visas if selected for an SCA internship (J-1 visas for National Park Service and US Forest Service sites, or B-1 visas for all other agencies and organizations).
 SCA will provide up to $650 in travel reimbursement, round-trip, between the intern’s home country and the site where the intern serves.

 - To be considered for a position applicants must score above 213 on the computer exam, a 550 on the paper exam or a 79 on the TOEFL iBT web-based exam.

 - Non-native speakers who hold degrees or diplomas from postsecondary institutions in English-speaking countries, e.g., the United States, Canada, England, Ireland, Australia, New Zealand, are excluded from this requirement as long as they submit copies of their degrees or diplomas with their applications.

 - SCA recognizes that this requirement may be burdensome for some of you, but is required so that the agencies you may be working with will have conﬁdence in an applicant’s ability to speak and write in English.

 - Internships within the National Park Service system require a J-1 (Training) visa.
 J-1 visa recipients must return home for two years after their internship, before they are allowed to re-enter the US on another J-1 Visa